 Do you have a story to share?
 Or something you’d like to add?
 Tips, advice, etc.?
 Like I said, this is not a complete guide to this complicated illness.
 Please share your comments!

-If you’d like help changing to whole foods including probiotics and healthy “brain fats”, as well as daily encouragement, please email me or check out my Nutrition Counseling page.
+If you’d like help changing to whole foods including probiotics and healthy “brain fats”, as well as daily encouragement, or a health evaluation of your health history, dietary habits, and other information to try and assess which of these, if any, may be causing your health problems and a plan to change it, please email me or check out my Nutrition Counseling page.

 Also, check out my guest post on Birth Without Fear’s website: PPD, PTSD and Antenatal Depression: Nutrition and Research…What Helps?